 The market researchers reveal that more than a third of Airbnb lettings are of portfolios of properties held by management companies.
 That proportion is growing, say the analysts, and it seems more or less certain that lettings by such companies are on much longer-term leases.

-This confirms the findings on which we reported back in December of 2016, about a growing trend amongst Airbnb hosts who let their entire home for more than 90 days a year – despite the legal requirement for any such long-term arrangement to be properly licensed, subject to planning permission and subject to the same health, safety and insurance regulations as those applying to the private rented sector in general.
+Findings reported back in December of 2016, looked at a growing trend amongst Airbnb hosts who let their entire home for more than 90 days a year – despite the legal requirement for any such long-term arrangement to be properly licensed, subject to planning permission and subject to the same health, safety and insurance regulations as those applying to the private rented sector in general.

 Airbnb itself has admitted that some property owners are abusing the system in this way, but also promised to ban hosts in London from letting property for longer than 90 days without official consent.